Top of the page

-Iron deficiency anemia means that your child doesn't have enough iron in his or her blood.
+Iron deficiency anemia means that your child doesn't have enough iron in their blood.
 Your child may not get enough iron from food.
 Or maybe your child's body can't absorb iron well.
-Another common cause is blood loss.
-A girl who loses blood from heavy periods may need more iron.
-So may a child who has bleeding in the stomach or bowel.
+Another cause is blood loss.
+This could be from things like heavy menstrual bleeding or bleeding in the stomach or bowel.

 Anemia gets worse slowly.
 You may not notice it right away.
 Your child may look pale.
-He or she may feel weak and tired.
+They may feel weak and tired.

 Your doctor may need to do more tests to find and treat the problem.
-Follow up with your doctor to make sure that your child's iron level goes back to normal.
+Your child may need blood tests to make sure that the iron level goes back to normal.

 Call 911 anytime you think your child may need emergency care.
 For example, call if:

 Call your doctor or nurse advice line now or seek immediate medical care if:

 Watch closely for changes in your child's health, and be sure to contact your doctor or nurse advice line if: